BranchMetrics/web-branch-deep-linking-attribution/docs/1_intro.md

 # Branch Web SDK

+NOTE: If you are using a version older than 2.25.1 please update your WEBSDK to the latest version.

 This README outlines the functionality of the Branch Web SDK, and how to easily incorporate it into a web app.

 Live demo: [https://cdn.branch.io/example.html](https://cdn.branch.io/example.html)